 “I thought I would just sit back and let the groupies roll in,” he said with a wry laugh.
 “Unfortunately, that didn’t happen.
 My conclusion was that this book, with its political message and focus on a certain community, was just too out there for people.”

 Strangely—perhaps spookily—however, a set of coincidences led the book to have an eerie afterlife.
-Sometime after the book was published, Werner was at a Haight Street party and met V. Vale, publisher of rock and roll fanzine Search & Destroy and the RE/Search books that would define alternative culture in the ’80s and ’90s.
+Sometime after the book was published, Werner was at a Haight Street party and met V. Vale, publisher of punk rock fanzine Search & Destroy and the RE/Search books that would define alternative culture in the ’80s and ’90s.
 “I happened to mention that I had put out Halloween some time earlier, and he lit up.
 ‘I love that book!’ he said.
 ‘That’s a famous book among my friends.’
 We kept a conversation going and I eventually became a consultant for RE/Search—one of my Halloween photos, in color, is the back cover of the book Modern Primitives.”

 Werner also discovered that copies of Halloween, which was becoming known as an anthropological record of the time it documented, had made its way into big time libraries, like the Bodleian at Oxford.
 “It was very gratifying to know that even if the book was hardly the bestseller I intended, it was appreciated on these levels I never thought possible.”